trydionel/git-pivotal/readme.markdown

     git config -f .git/config pivotal.project-id 88888

+If you would rather have the story id appended to the branch name (feature-123456) instead of prepending (123456-feature), you can configue that:

+    git config -f .git/config pivotal.append-name true

 If you're not interested in storing these options in git, you can pass them into git pivotal as command line arguments.
 See the usage guides for more details.

 ##TODO